VIVODERM SKIN CARE – A NATURAL SKIN CARE LINE

 Bakuchiol – A Retinol Alternative

-Written by Vivoderm Admin on .
+Written by Rachelle at Vivoderm on .
 Posted in Anti-Aging, Herbal Treatments, Ingredients, Recent Articles

 In recent years, a new player in the antiaging game has come onto the field and is growing in popularity–bakuchiol.
 Bakuchiol is a natural chemical compound extracted from the seeds of the bakuchi plant (psoralea corylifolia) and has been used in Ayurveda and traditional Chinese medicine for centuries.
 Bakuchiol and other more natural alternatives like Rambhutan or Rosehip Seed Oil are promising to be just as effective as retinols for reducing the appearance of aging skin.